Butter-Based Sauce

 Health Benefits

-- Rich in fat-soluble vitamins A, D, E, and K from butter, supporting bone health and immune function
+- Rich source of fat-soluble vitamins A, D, E, and K when made with quality butter

 Buying Guide